A spec-driven harness

 From Spec to Software

-Building Qoizig — a QOI image codec in Zig, from a single spec file to a working encoder and decoder, generated in 9 tasks.
+Here's a walk through Qoizig, a QOI image codec in Zig, generated from a single spec file into a working encoder and decoder over 9 tasks.

 $ ossature init creates the project config.